Skills-Hub/Javascript-Hacks/codes/features.md

-Designing a comprehensive list of 100 specific JavaScript tasks along with their abstract descriptions for your code generator system is quite an extensive task.
-I will provide an outline for the first 50 tasks to get you started.
-These tasks will cover a range of common functionalities in JavaScript development:

 ### 100 JavaScript Tasks

 1. **Fetch Data from API**
    - Abstract: Retrieves data asynchronously from a specified API endpoint using GET requests.
 Includes error handling and response parsing.

 2. **POST Data to API**
    - Abstract: Sends data to a server using POST request.
-Handles content-type, and manages responses and errors.
+Handles content-type and manages responses and errors.

 3. **User Authentication**
    - Abstract: Implements user login/logout functionality, including session management and token-based authentication.